justinjianto/DH110/ASSIGNMENT01/README.md

   - This is completely lacking in the website, there is not any sort of faq, help page, or hovers to understand what is going on.
 Everything shown on the website requires people to actually trial the beatmaker to know what is going on
   - To fix this, it would require another section that explains how the previous 2 sections work.
 Furthermore, adding differnet icons of question mark on the actual beatmaker that on hovers would give information on what is happening would be beneficial
   - 3/3

+NOTE: For Heuristics I thought was adequate I did not add a severity rating as there was no severity.